pedrogamma/HTML-CSS/README.md

 - Grab sample CSS reset [here](https://meyerweb.com/eric/tools/css/reset/)
 - The problem with CSS Resets is that they are ugly and hard to debug
 - Solution - use Normalize CSS with little bit of CSS Reset
-- Unlike an ordinary CSS reset, target speci c HTML tags’ styles rather than making a big list of tags.
+- Unlike an ordinary CSS reset, target specific HTML tags’ styles rather than making a big list of tags.
     - Make it less aggressive and a lot more readable

 ### <ins>Validate your CSS</ins>